A note from the director of the regional office in Amman

-RWI’s human rights capacity development programmes in the Middle East and North Africa (MENA) region began in 1999.
-The programmes have included both regional and bilateral cooperation projects.
+Our cooperation in the human rights field in the Middle East and North Africa (MENA) region began in 1999.
+The cooperation has included both regional and bilateral projects.

-RWI established a regional field presence in Amman, Jordan in September 2011 to facilitate the implementation of the Institute’s cooperation regionally in the Middle East and North Africa and the further development of projects in the region.
+We established a regional office in Amman, Jordan in September 2011 to facilitate the implementation of the Institute’s cooperation regionally in MENA and to further develop cooperation in the region.
 The office was formally registered in Jordan as a local branch office in late 2011.